Published on July 28, 2020. Last Updated on October 21, 2021.

-Additionally its derivative, nicotinic acid can also reduce blood thickness (i.e. viscosity) which also facilitates blood flow.
+Additionally, its derivative, nicotinic acid, can also reduce blood thickness (i.e., viscosity), facilitating blood flow.

 Healthy hair depends on blood circulation to deliver oxygen and nutrients needed by the follicle to function properly.
 By helping to stimulate blood circulation, Niacin contributes to optimizing hair growth processes.

-Niacin also helps repair DNA damage which can decrease the protein levels which are necessary for the healthy production of hair.
+Niacin also helps repair DNA damage which can decrease the protein levels necessary for the healthy production of hair.

-Niacin is used to make a coenzyme called NAD (Nicotinamide Adenine Dinucleotide) which plays a primary role in a process called oxidative phosphorylation, converting food derived components like fatty acids and glucose into energy.
+Niacin is used to make a coenzyme called NAD (Nicotinamide Adenine Dinucleotide), which plays a primary role in oxidative phosphorylation, converting food-derived components like fatty acids and glucose into energy.

 Frequently Asked Questions – Niacin Benefits for Hair Follicle Health

-How many mg of niacin for hair growth should I take on a daily basis?
+How many mg of niacin for hair growth should I take daily?

-The consumption of niacin through food sources is likely to be safe.
-But the safe use of supplement products for niacin ( or any other nutrient ) should be discussed with your physician who can recommend an appropriate dosage for your particular health needs.
-For these reasons, may may find topical hair products to be the best method to deliver niacin to the hair.
-There is less chance of systemic side effects to niacing from applying through a topical product.
-Some natural hair products have made optimal use of niacin in their formulation to very good effect on hair health.
+The consumption of niacin through food sources is likely to be safe, but using supplements with niacin should be discussed with your physician, who can recommend an appropriate dosage for your particular health needs.
+For these reasons, you may find topical hair products to be the best method to deliver niacin to the hair.
+There is less chance of systemic side effects from niacin if applied through a topical product.
+Some natural hair products have made optimal use of niacin in their formulation to excellent effect on hair health.

 Does nicotinamide cause hair loss?

-There are no studies which support nicotinamide as a cause of hair loss.
-In fact research, such as the studies discussed above, actually suggest that nicotinamide supports hair growth as a topical treatment and within the body’s own natural processes.
+There are no studies that support nicotinamide as a cause of hair loss.
+In fact, research, such as the studies discussed above, actually suggests that nicotinamide supports hair growth as a topical treatment and within the body’s own natural processes.

 Are Niacin benefits for hair limited to the hair strands?
 Can the nutrient also help the hair follicle?

-Researchers have found that nicotinamide is able to exert photoprotective properties .
-And as an ingredient in sunscreens, it can also offer improved protection for the the epidermal barrier of the skin’s surface, Which also benefits the hair follicles, keeping them safe from the damaging effects of UV rays.
+Researchers have found that nicotinamide can exert photoprotective properties .
+And as an ingredient in sunscreens, it can also offer improved protection for the epidermal barrier of the skin’s surface, which also benefits the hair follicles, keeping them safe from the damaging effects of UV rays.

 - Davi MG, et al., A novel cosmetic approach to treat thinning hair, BrJ.
 Dermatol 2011 Dec; 165 Suppl 3:24-30